Ask anyone who's been ordered to pay spousal support how they feel about having to write a check to their former spouse every week or month.

 Not only that, but there are a lot of places you can make costly mistakes.

-The best way to determine if an alimony buyout is right for you is to mediate your divorce or separation agreement with Equitable Mediation.
+The best way to determine if an alimony buyout is right for you is to mediate your divorce or separation with me.

 Using my extensive financial knowledge into the complex matters of alimony, as your mediator, I will: